Plan governance: Is your plan in shape?

-Established well-document policies and procedures help ensure a plan is managed prudently and operates closely to its created process.
+Established, well-documented policies and procedures help ensure a plan is managed prudently and operates closely to its created process.
 Documentation of a prudent process can be a fiduciary’s best friend in the event of litigation.
 In addition, internal controls are essential to help ensure plan operations are complete and accurate.

 4. Investments and fees.

 Fiduciaries should engage in a prudent process to select and monitor investment options.
 In addition, fees must be reasonable for the services being provided.
 These decisions should be documented, for example in meeting minutes.
 It is better to take meeting minutes and retain key documents to provide documentation of the prudent process and decisions made than to rely on memory alone.
-This can be especially true in smaller organizations who do not have retirement plan committees to make decisions.
+This can be especially true in smaller organizations that do not have retirement plan committees to make decisions.
 Once a person is no longer a part of the organization, their information is gone with them.